icgc-dcc/dcc-docs/docs/portal/about.md

-# Portal
+# About

 ## Overview

-This is the portal documentation page
+This is the Portal documentation page